skillbert/deadclickpatch/readme.md

 Use at your own risk!
 This code modifies the game client and is probably not allowed and might be detected as bot.

 ## Rs Dead Key Fix
-In short, the bug is caused by the client not handling key presses in sequence, but instead looks at the resulting keyboard state and reasons backward from there.
+In short, the bug is caused by the client not handling key presses in sequence, but instead trying to handle batches of keyboard events at the same time.

 Now the real problem is that key press events can be batched up in many situations.
 The game only looks at the resulting keyboard state after processing all the batched keyboard events.
 For example a batched key down and key up event for the same key cancel each other out and the result is that nothing happens.
 Also the order in which keys were pressed can be lost if two different key presses are batched.

 ### Reproduction
 The bug only happens for hotkeys, any textbox input including chat is handled correctly and not affected by the bug.
+Despite being called the dead-click bug, it doesn't actually affect clicks.

 An easy way to test all these issues is setting the in-game fps cap to 5 in the graphics settings.
 If you now press and release a key in 0.2sec the client won't see it at all.